 Discounts on a line item derive from your coupons.
 The total discount for the whole invoice appears at the bottom of the invoice.

-Since your coupons do not necessarily apply to every line items (application is controlled by Coupon Restrictions), there is a “Discounts” box that enumerates the coupons applied.
+Coupons do not necessarily apply to every line items, as it’s possible to apply a restriction by product or component.
+Consequently there is a “Discounts” box that enumerates the coupons applied.
 Each coupon is numbered, and each line item is denoted with a matching superscript number where the coupon applies.

 Some actions generate a credit on a subscriber account.
 A common example is a prorated downgrade.